Support Us Button Widget

 Photo via @hillside_farmacy

-Hillside Farmacy | This brunch spot offers several creative soda flavors (with the option to add CBD) and other nonalcoholic beverages.
+Hillside Farmacy | This brunch spot offers several creative soda flavors (with the option to add CBD), a “phony Negroni,” N/A beer, and other soft beverages.

-Joann’s Fine Foods | Although this SoCo spot has impressive mezcal and tequila menus, they also serve up several kinds of fresh juices and smoothies.
+Joann’s Fine Foods | Although this SoCo spot has impressive mezcal and tequila menus, they also serve up three specialty mocktails, plus several kinds of fresh juices and smoothies.

-Lazy Daze | Enjoy a nonalcoholic, CBD-infused Ranch Water, a CBD kombucha, or a CBD iced tea at this south Austin coffee shop and store.
+Lazydaze | Enjoy a CBD-infused N/A Ranch Water, a CBD kombucha, or a CBD iced tea at this south Austin coffee shop and store.

 Three glasses on a wooden table with different colored mocktails in each.